storj/docs/app/(blog)/blog/choosing-cockroach-db-for-horizontal-scalability/page.md

 Took 1h48m25.1s for 10,000,000 records
 ```

 Another awesome feature of CockroachDB is prefix compression.
-CockroachDB data is stored in sorted order by the primary key and any prefix shared with the previous record is dropped<sup>2</sup>.
+CockroachDB data is stored in sorted order by the primary key and any prefix shared with the previous record is dropped (2).
 This saved a lot more space than we expected.
 While the data stored in CockroachDB is replicated three times (by default), the additional bytes on disk was just a little over two times Postgres since the prefix compression saved quite a bit of space.

 ```
 Prefix compression: